nehajade03/Cotton-plant-disease-detection/README.md

 # Cotton-plant-disease-detection
-detection of cotton leaf disease
+ I developed a prediction model on detection of cotton leaf disease